T000bias/100-Days-of-Coding/README.md

 <ul>
   <li> If possible, add icons to applicable elements. (i.e. figcaption elements in the list) </li>
   <li> Set Navbar in intervals of 10 (1-10, 11-20 etc...); still debating on this update. </li>
+  <li> Have all completed task as links so that if anyone wants to see what exactly I did they can go to it or at least try it for themselves. </li>
 </ul>

 <hr>